imagekit-developer/imagekit-python/README.md

 #### Get samples

-To integrate ImageKit Samples in the Python, the code samples covered here are hosted on Github - https://github.com/imagekit-samples/quickstart/tree/master/python.
+To integrate ImageKit Samples in the Python, the code samples covered here are hosted on GitHub - https://github.com/imagekit-samples/quickstart/tree/master/python.

-Open `python/sample.py` file and replace placeholder credentials with actual values.
+Open the `python/sample.py` file and replace placeholder credentials with actual values.
 You can get the value of [URL-endpoint](https://imagekit.io/dashboard#url-endpoints) from your ImageKit dashboard.
 API keys can be obtained from the [developer](https://imagekit.io/dashboard/developer/api-keys) section in your ImageKit dashboard.

-In `python/sample.py` file, set the following parameters for authentication:
+In the `python/sample.py` file, set the following parameters for authentication:

 ```python
 from imagekitio import ImageKit